-With the boom in home workouts, yoga for runners is becoming as popular as ever.
+For years now, yoga is a popular workout amongst runners.
 It comes with some tantalizing promises, as some runners swear yoga is what led to their marathon PR or injury-free streak.
 Can yoga make you faster?
 What about prevent injury?
 Let’s delve into the possible benefits of yoga for runners and if (and how) you should make yoga a part of your supplemental training for running.

 Should Runners Do Yoga?

 If you like it – yes!
 But if yoga is the least appealing thing to you or your schedule is packed, do not fret.
 You do not have to do yoga.
-No research-based evidence suggests that it is necessary to prevent injury or improve performance on a physiological level.
-That’s not to say that research shows that yoga is detrimental.
-There simply is no conclusive evidence either way yet.
+No research-based evidence suggests yoga has a significant positive impact on performance or injury rates.
+However, no evidence indicates that yoga is dangerous or detrimental for runners.
+There simply is no conclusive evidence on running and yoga.

 Yoga itself will not make you a faster runner.
 Unlike lifting, it does not correlate to an improved running economy.
 Consistent training, speedwork, and (to a lesser extent) strength training make you a faster runner.

-Nor does yoga guarantee no injuries.
+Despite what some many claim, yoga does not guarantee protection from injuries.
 Overuse injuries can occur in runners who practice yoga.
-Runners who have never done a minute of yoga can go their entire running careers without yoga.
+Some runners may actually increase their injury risk with yoga if they are overzealous in the poses.
 For some runners, though, they may notice that yoga plays a role in their holistic approach to reducing their injury risk.

 Ultimately, my theory is that the benefits of yoga for runners are highly individual.
 Runners who are high responders to yoga will cultivate a practice.
 Runners who are low responders will skip it in favor of other forms of mobility work and motivational exercises.
 Simply put: if you enjoy yoga, do it; if not, do not worry about incorporating it into your routine.

 For those who enjoy yoga, a regular practice may offer benefits such as pain reduction, balance, and improved mental game.